gfolego/vangogh/README.md

 ### Quick Guide

+This guide has two sections, namely, *Creating the dataset* and *Using our method*.
+The first one describes how to create your own dataset, or (even better!) to expand on **VGDB-2016**.
+The second one describes how to use our method, given a dataset.

 General note: all the scripts presented here have a `--help` argument, which describes the script and possible parameters.